 The food is delicious and filling enough for a day's work.

-Gradually, the profession taught, the dishes she cooked became more and more suitable to customers' tastes thanks to her ability to listen to opinions and make changes.
-The restaurant also had its own loyal customers, and they have been with her for decades.
+Gradually, her profession taught her, and her dishes became more and more suitable to customers' tastes thanks to her ability to listen to opinions and make changes.
+The restaurant also had its own loyal customers, who have been with her for decades.

 Then, she puts it in a bowl, adding more ingredients such as chicken, chicken skin, chicken gizzards, pork… according to the customer’s request.
 Don’t forget to add green onions and fried onions before pouring a ladle of hot, rich broth.